nova-pkgs/python/Doc/faq/programming.rst

 Since this is typically only desired when reading text one line at a time, using ``S.rstrip()`` this way works well.

+For older versions of Python, there are two partial substitutes:

+- If you want to remove all trailing whitespace, use the ``rstrip()`` method of string objects.
+This removes all trailing whitespace, not just a single newline.

+- Otherwise, if there is only one line in the string ``S``, use ``S.splitlines()[0]``.

 Is there a scanf() or sscanf() equivalent?